 How to Stay Sober During Holiday Party Season

 Ask many hosts the ingredients of a great holiday party, and you’ll likely find good friends, good food, and a good supply of alcohol are the essentials on their lists.
-However, a surprisingly large number of people say they can do without that last item: The 2015 National Survey on Drug Use and Health found that seven in 10 people aged 18 and older had drunk alcohol in the last year, and just over half had done so within the last month — leaving a large percentage of sober people.
+However, a surprisingly large number of people say they can do without that last item.
+It's no surprise that the Dry January phenomenon has grown, and more and more sober-curious young people are looking for alternative ways to get their buzz.

 Ultimately, what non-drinkers want is just to be allowed to have fun without drawing attention to what is or isn’t in their cups.
 All you really need to have fun is the kind of understanding friends who make any evening into a party.